 Our members, depending on their industry perspective, have different concerns varying from the federal manufacturers’ excise tax, counterfeiting, marketing and supply line changes, participation in the sport and keeping our nation’s waters open, clean and abundant with fish and ASA represents all their interests.

 Each October, ASA hosts the Sportfishing Summit, the association’s annual business meeting and the nation’s leading sportfishing community networking event.
-The 2015 Sportfishing Summit will be held Tuesday, October 20, to Thursday, October 22, 2015, at the Loews Don CeSar Hotel in St. Pete’s Beach, Florida.
+The 2016 Sportfishing Summit will be held Tuesday, October 4, through Friday, October 7, at the Ritz Carlton in fabulous New Orleans, La.

 ASA is also in the forefront of advocating for access to recreational fishing.
 ASA gives America’s 60 million anglers a voice in policy decisions that affect their ability to sustainably fish on our nation’s waterways through KeepAmericaFishing™, our angler advocacy campaign.